na-na-hi/renget/archive/smgenskins.md

    - Plushie Artio Special Emote (in both Human and Bear stance) spawns a small teddy bear that floats around her with a heart-aura, that lasts until she next takes an action. ~~It clips through the Bear forme~~.
 Additionally; while in Human stance, her footsteps make feint squeaking sounds, in Bear stance, a xylophone plays when she jumps and when shifting stances, a small tune plays.

  - Athena
+   - Mystic Guardian Athena will have wings while her 1 / Dash is charged.
    - Night Mode Athena Special Emote forms a mask over her face with glowing eyes, until she next takes an action.

  - Atlas